atmiya-p/atmiya-p/README.md

 - 🔭 I’m currently working on a live flight tracker software ✈️
 - 🔭 I'm also currently working on rental property scraper which will help people in Ontario search for rental properties 🏠
+- 💼 Currently looking for Summer 2025 tech internships!
 - 📫 Please feel free to contact me on [Linkedin](https://www.linkedin.com/in/atmiya-patel-0aa9b0252/)

 ### :hammer_and_wrench: Languages and Tools :